ku-sldg/haskell-am/README.md

 *  The main module for the Appraisal Client is [ClientMain.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/app/ClientMain.hs)
 *  Type `make helpclient` for a complete description of Appraiser Client command line options.

 ---

+### ConnectionServer

+The virtual machine that executes Copland instructions relies on an external connection server to manage communication with other appraisers to perform AT operations.
+The VM uses a very simple, Unix Domain Socket to transmit requests to the ConnectionServer that must be running on the local machine.
+A single ConnectionServer can serve an arbitrary number of Appraiser clients on the same machine.
+        *  to start the ConnectionServer, run the shell script, `startCS.sh`.
+It requires no arguments.

+---